BenjaminDigeon/benjamindigeon.github.com/source/blog/2017-03-10-elixir-and-phoenix-part1.html.md

 Writing a code comment is exactly like ruby with the comment started by `#`.

-The we have `text = "hello" <> " world"` with look like a variable assignment and a concatenation of String.
+Then we have `text = "hello" <> " world"` with look like a variable assignment and a concatenation of String.

 But is not, **really not !**